AdobeDocs/commerce-php/src/pages/developer/components/async-operations.md

 ---
-group: php-developer-guide
-title: Asynchronous and deferred operations
+title: Asynchronous and Deferred Operations | Commerce PHP Extensions
+description: Use the DeferredInterface to write code for asyncronous operations in Adobe Commerce and Magento Open Source extensions.
 ---

+# Asynchronous and deferred operations

 Asynchronous operations are not native to PHP but it is still possible to execute heavy operations simultaneously, or delay them until they absolutely have to be finished.